 Food safety rating scheme

 The City of Tea Tree Gully is currently participating in the Food Safety Rating Scheme.
 The Food Safety Rating Scheme is designed to provide consumers with food safety information and to help make informed choices about where they choose to eat.
-For further information and access to the inspection checklist, please refer to the Food Safety Rating Scheme page on the SA Health website.
+For further information and access to the inspection checklist, please refer to SA Health's Food Safety Rating Scheme